jalanb/cde/readme.md

 /usr/local/bin
 ```

-A full path to a file can also be a dirname `dirname` (`c` will use to the parent directory (very handy with "/path/to/file.txt" in the clipboard))
+A full path to a file can also be a dirname `dirname` (`c` will use the parent directory).
 ```shell
 $ c /usr/local/bin/python; pwd
 /usr/local/bin
 ```

 A globbed path to a file or directory can also be a `dirname` (`c` will take the first match).
-This can be handy when tab-completion only finds part of a filename.
-For example, `/bin/l*` matches `/bin/ls`, which is an existing file, whose parent is `/bin`.
+For example, `/bin/l*` matches `/bin/ls`, which is an existing file, whose parent is `/bin`, so
 ```shell
 $ c /bin/l*; pwd
 /bin
 ```

-A "dirname" can be a short name for a directory, and a "subdirname" is a prefix for a sub-directory.
+A "dirname" can be a short name for a directory, and a "subdirname" can be a prefix for a sub-directory.
 Names can be shortened as much as you like while keeping them unique

 ```shell
 $ cd /usr/local/bin; pwd